Tuesday, November 12, 2024

 [Fresh new car top and GAL MOVFR operator]

-Take away – This was the building’s second elevator modernization, both with MCE control systems.
+Take away – This was the building’s second elevator modernization; both were with MCE control systems.
 Our reality is that obsolescence creeps up on buildings with 20+ year old equipment and there needs to be choices made.
-Not if we need to modernize but WHEN we need to modernize and how much hardship the building will go through before.
+It's not IF we need to modernize but WHEN we need to modernize and how much hardship the building will go through before.
 A big thing for buildings is to plan your major capital expenses, one of which is elevator modernization.
 Ask your elevator company today!

 Finishing touches – The project team did a great job on the finishing touches to this project.
 Machine room painted, car tops cleaned and elevator pits painted.
 Love seeing this!